How I Plant Plumeria or Frangipani From Seeds

 Why Grow Plumeria (Frangipani) From Seeds?

-There are over 300 varieties of Plumeria (Frangipani) and not one nursery will stock all.
+There are over 300 varieties of Plumeria (Frangipani), and not one nursery will stock them all.
 So, when I wanted a variety that I liked, I had no choice but to buy the seeds online.

-Buying plumeria seed online is also the only way to get new or special variety.
+Buying plumeria seed online is also the only way to get a new or special variety.

-The problem when propagating by seed is you does not know the results.
+The problem when propagating by seed is that you do not know the results.
 The flower can be similar or different from the parent plant.
-This can be annoying especially if you like a certain variety.
+This can be annoying, especially if you like a certain variety.
 Although others say that it will take at least two years before it blooms, mine took slightly less than a year.

 If you grow plumeria from cuttings, the plant will be similar to the parent plant.
 It will also bloom earlier.

 Despite these disadvantages, I had no choice but to grow the variety that I like from seeds.

 Are you faced with similar predicament and not sure how to propagate the seeds?
 Then, this article will guide you with photos and easy to follow instructions.